-In Section 10.2 of this decision, and consistent with SED's Advisory Opinion, we have determined that Line 1600 is classified as a transmission line for the foreseeable future and is subject to Pub.
-Util.
-Code § 958 despite some perceived PSEP implementation issues.
-The requirements of hydrostatic pressure testing plans have been fully vetted and mandated since 2011 even if pipelines segments failed and were replaced.
+Applicants and parties did not offer significant evidence to conclude there are limitations with pressure testing.
+At the same time, the requirements of hydrostatic pressure testing plans have been fully vetted and mandated since 2011 even if pipelines segments failed and were replaced.
 And there is ample evidence that hydrotesting has been successfully applied to older pipelines in multiple utility territories in California with good success.
-Hydrostatic testing provides SED and the operator with information about the adequate safety margin at the time of the test even though this test is not a determining factor of potential risks and costs to ratepayers of testing the current 69-year old Line 1600.
-Over time, the operator may opt for additional hydrostatic tests or other direct assessment methods for added safety assurance.
-Unanticipated issues and events could add to the cost of hydrotesting and these costs are not included in the cost estimate and contingency costs.
-(UCAN Opening Comments on PD at 4.)
-These issues should be resolved within the rubric of existing CPUC institutionalized processes and proceedings including PSEP and General Rate Cases.
+Hydrostatic testing provides SED and the operator with information about the adequate safety margin at the time of the test.
+Over time, the operator may opt for additional hydrostatic tests or other direct assessment methods for added safety assurance.53